Angelinaaaaaaaaaaaa/LOL-Result-Model-2023/README.md

 | Blue   |             2 |             2 |             0 |            0 |            0 |             0 |        0 |             0 |            0 |            0 |               1 |                    0 | 1968.55 |          -1001 |          -1901 |        -1748 |         -763 |        1 |                  -3 |                  1 |

 By employing these evaluation metrics—accuracy, precision, and recall—using confustion matrix we aim to comprehensively assess the effectiveness of our Random Forest model in predicting League of Legends game outcomes.
+In the pursuit of accuracy, we opt for the Accuracy metric as the most suitable measure for our balanced dataset.
+With an equal distribution of wins and losses, and an equitable treatment of False Positives (FP) and False Negatives (FN), Accuracy emerges as the preferred metric over F-1 score, precision, and recall.

 ## Baseline Model